Enfusion: Season 3, Trial of the Gladiators – Macedonia 2011

-The third season welcomes fighters from 18 different countries to Ohrid, Macedonia.
+The third season welcomes fighters from 18 countries to Ohrid, Macedonia.
 The weight category of this tournament is from the 85-kilo division.
 The athletes were arranged into teams of four spearheaded by female captains.
 Both the male athletes and female athletes compete in an elimination tournament.

 Season 4, Search for The Superpro - 2013

 This edition features some of the best up and coming world class kickboxers from the heavyweight division.
 The island of Koe Samui Thailand will host the extra large edition.
 Ladies from the 56-kilo division will assist in helping these athletes to complete there quest for dominance to crown the forth Enfusion Reality winner.